Roots of A Tree

-The Walthamstow Wetlands is one of the largest Urban nature reserves in Europe, an area of London that many have become attached to during the Covid-19 pandemic including myself.
+The Walthamstow Wetlands is one of the largest urban nature reserves in Europe, an area of London that many have become attached to during the Covid-19 pandemic including myself.
 Spending a lot of time there during the first and second lockdown, I then started to see the Wetlands reserve with a new set of eyes.
-I started to see the human presence and the ever present impact of human interaction on the landscape.
-I aim to explore human connection to nature with in an urban environment I and how we manage and make nature work for us in said environment.
-By photographing fleeting moments of human presence within a I want to document and examine how we have a greater effect on nature than we sometimes realise.
+I started to see the human presence and the ever-present impact of human interaction on the landscape.
+I aim to explore the human connection to nature within an urban environment and how we manage and make nature work for us in said environment.
+By photographing fleeting moments of human presence I want to document and examine how we have a greater effect on nature than we sometimes realise.